devSchacht/essential-image-optimization/app/partials/book.md

 ### How does WebP encoding work?

-WebP [Compression Techniques](https://developers.google.com/speed/webp/docs/compression) goes into this topic in depth but let's summarize some highlights.
 WebP's lossy encoding is designed to compete with JPEG for still images.
 There are three key phases to WebP's lossy encoding:

 **Macro-blocking** - splitting an image into 16x16 (macro) blocks of luma pixels and two 8x8 blocks of chroma pixels.
 This may sound familiar to the idea of JPEGs doing color space conversion, chroma channel downsampling and image subdivision.